List of railway stations in Ireland

 This article lists railway stations both in the Republic of Ireland and Northern Ireland.
 The stations in the Republic of Ireland are generally operated by Iarnród Éireann and stations in Northern Ireland are generally operated by NI Railways.

-Information for stations in the Republic of Ireland are sourced from Irish Rail's API, along with stations in Northern Ireland served by the Enterprise.
-Other stations in Northern Ireland source their station codes from the 2019 Irish Rail Fares Book.
+Information about stations in the Republic of Ireland is sourced from Irish Rail's API, while details for stations in Northern Ireland served by the Enterprise come from the same source.
+Codes for other Northern Irish stations are obtained from the Translink NI Railways API.
+Some stations have dual codes, with one for the IÉ network and another for the NI Railways network; both codes are included here.